Grzegorz96/millionaire-app-backend/README.md

 | :--------| :-------| :------------------------- |
 | `users`  | `string`| **Required** Inserting the given user data into a table in the database. |

+##### 3. (token required) Endpoint to the function that adds the points earned by the user to the database.
+The function uses the JWT access token.
+HEADERS={"access-token":string, "refresh-token":string}.
+JSON={"user_id":integer, "points":integer}.
 ```http
   POST /scores
 ```